zorin1/FindIt/README.md

 # Help Page
 ```
-usage: findit.py [-h] [-a] [-c] [--column] [--COLUMN] [-i] [-I] [-e EREGS [EREGS ...]] [-l] [-L] [-f] [-n] [-p] [-P] [--PermOct] [-s] [-S] [-o] [-O] [-g] [-G] [-d] [-D] [-t] [-T] [-m MAXDEPTH] [--COLOR] [--color] [--version] [-R] [-od] [-os] [Dirs ...]
+usage: findit.py [-h] [-a] [-c] [--column] [--COLUMN] [-i] [-I] [-e EREGS [EREGS ...]] [-l] [-L] [-f] [-n] [-p] [-P] [--PermOct] [--progress] [--PROGRESS] [-s] [-S] [-o] [-O] [-g] [-G]
+                 [-d] [-D] [-t] [-T] [-m MAXDEPTH] [--COLOR] [--color] [--version] [-R] [-od] [-os]
+                 [Dirs ...]

 findit.py version: 4.1 date: 5/29/2022
 This is basically a simple ls and find built into one.
 Run it with no arguments is the same as doing -e "." -m1.
-The -e "." mean match everything, -m1 just shows one level, so the current dir.
+The -e "." mean match everything, -m1 just show one level, so the current dir.
-You can pass it multiple dirs, and with the -e you can pass it multiple regex.
+You can pass it multiple dirs or files, and with the -e you can pass it mutiple regex.
 If you wanted to search for a file that has the name "hello" in it that might be located in 2 dirs:
 findit.py ~/Downloads ~/Documents -e "hello"
 If you wanted to find the words "hello" and "hi" you would do:
 findit.py ~/Downloads ~/Documents -e "hello|hi"

 positional arguments:
   Dirs                  List of directories or files to search, default is the current dir

 options:
   -h, --help            show this help message and exit
   -a, --absolute        Expand dir.
   -c, --case            Case sensitivity.
   --column              Display in columns if possible.
   --COLUMN              Do not display in columns.
   -i, --info            Display info footer.
   -I, --INFO            Do not Display info footer.
   -e EREGS [EREGS ...], --eregs EREGS [EREGS ...]
                         Multiple regular expressions, default is '.' match everything
- -l, --long            Long output, same as --column -i -m -s -o -g -d -t.
+  -l, --long            Long output, same as --column -i -m -s -o -g -d -t --progress.
- -L, --LONG            Turn off --COLUMN -I -M -S -O -G -D -T.
+  -L, --LONG            Turn off --COLUMN -I -M -S -O -G -D -T --PROGRESS.
   -f, --full            Search on full path dir + name
   -n, --name            Display name without path.
   -p, --permission      Display mode (permissions) of a file.
   -P, --PERMISSION      Do not display mode (permissions) of a file.
   --PermOct             Display permission as octal, but also add the first char from the mode (-p) ie. -0666, d0666 (dir).
+  --progress            Display progress spinner.
+  --PROGRESS            Do not display progress spinner.
   -s, --size            Display file size.
   -S, --SIZE            Do not display file size.
   -o, --owner           Display owner of a file.
   -O, --OWNER           Do not display owner of a file.
   -g, --group           Display group user of a file.
   -G, --GROUP           Do not display group user of a file.
   -d, --date            Display modified date of a file.
   -D, --DATE            Do not modified display date a file.
   -t, --time            Display modified time of file.
   -T, --TIME            Do not display modified time of a file.
   -m MAXDEPTH, --maxdepth MAXDEPTH
                         How many directory levels to show.
-If not set then show one level if you don't pass any eregs, otherwise show all.
+If not set then show all.
   --COLOR               Do not display color.
   --color               Display color.
   --version             show the version number and exit
   -R, --reverse         reverse the sort order.
   -od, --orderdate      Order by date.
   -os, --ordersize      Order by size.

 ```